NilPunch/stf-console-engine/README.md

 And here is the result:

-And here's another example of the Update () function that draws my logo:
+And here's another example of the Update() function that draws my logo:
 ![alt text](https://github.com/NilPunch/stf-console-engine/blob/text-editing/images/Capture.PNG)

+Code:
 ```cplusplus
 void Update() override
     {